Soft and moist vegan apple muffins packed with delicious cinnamon flavor and whole apple pieces. Perfect for either breakfast or dessert.

 Why do you use apple cider vinegar in these muffins?
 Vinegar reacts with the baking soda and helps the muffins to rise and get that nice dome on top.

-Yes, we do already have an acid ingredient in the form of the lemon juice for the vegan buttermilk but you definitely don’t taste the vinegar in the end result so I was happy to cover my bases with both.
+Yes, we do already have an acid ingredient in the form of the lemon juice for the vegan buttermilk but you definitely don’t taste the vinegar in the end result so I was happy to cover my bases and use both.

-Can I make these gluten-free?
-You can try it with a gluten-free all purpose flour blend.
+If you’d like to make these muffins gluten-free you can try using a gluten-free all purpose flour blend.

 Keep them covered in an airtight container at room temperature where they will stay good for around 4 days.
-If you want to keep them longer, then store them in the fridge.
+If you want to keep them longer, then store them covered in the fridge for up to 7 days.

 - Vegan Chocolate Chip Muffins